mzfshark/RecoveryDex/docs/en/index.md

 Explore our advanced features like [Allowance Caching](./allowance-cache) and [External API Integration](./transactions-api).
 :::

-## What's RecoverySwap?
+## What's RecoveryDex?

-RecoverySwap is a sophisticated DeFi aggregator designed specifically for **depegged token recovery**.
+RecoveryDex is a sophisticated DeFi aggregator designed specifically for **depegged token recovery**.
 It combines intelligent routing across multiple DEX protocols with advanced performance optimizations to help users recover maximum value from their depegged tokens.

 ### Key Capabilities